|Feature Article - July 1999|

 |Advances in molecular systematics have provided new data that, in theory, have the potential to unravel relationships that are opaque because of apparently intractable morphological variation, or convergence.
 And breakthroughs in software make it possible to analyze large data sets quickly and accurately.
 The torrent of analyses, instead of providing clarity, has often yielded conflicting hypotheses of phylogeny.
 3|

 There are some relationships that evolutionists have a difficult time explaining because they are “opaque” (hard to see through).
 The problem is that the “morphology” (the way they appear) is difficult to explain.
 Take the duck-billed platypus, for example.
 Did it evolve from a beaver, or a kangaroo, or a duck?
-It is hard for evolutionists to tell because it is so like many different species, but very different from them, too.
+It is hard for evolutionists to tell because it is so much like many different species, but very different from them, too.
 The usual explanation is “convergence” (the evolution of the same feature, such as the duck’s bill, in un-related species).

 For example, there is a problem with turtles.